Role Type: Part-Time (15–20 hrs/week, delayed compensation — see below)

 To maintain our independence and avoid conflicts of interest, we are not accepting investors or financing that comes with strings attached.
 Instead, we are Crowd-Starting FiNC—building it together from the ground up.

-We’re asking team members to contribute 15-20 hours per week during this phase, with all time tracked and paid retroactively once we become fully operational.
+We’re asking team members to contribute 15-20 hours per week during this phase, with compensation paid retroactively once we become fully operational.

 This model only works if you see it as a short-term investment for long-term rewards.
 Everyone who joins is a partner, receiving an ownership stake in FiNC.
 Our structure is similar to a Nonprofit Cooperative, moving beyond the traditional “employee vs employer” dynamic into something more collaborative and forward-thinking.